The Stability of Low-Rank Matrix Reconstruction: a Constrained Singular Value View: Notation, Measurement Model, Reconstruction Algorithms, and Matrix Restricted Isometry Constant

-Now we cite stability results on the matrix Basis Pursuit, the matrix Dantzig selector, and the matrix LASSO estimator, which are expressed in terms of the mRIC.
-Assume $X$ is of rank $r$ and $\hX$ is its estimate given by any of the three algorithms; then we have the following: \begin{enumerate} \item matrix Basis Pursuit\cite{candes2009lowrank}: Suppose that $\delta_{4r} < \sqrt{2}-1$ and $\|\w\|_2 \leq \varepsilon$.
-The solution to the matrix Basis Pursuit \eqref{mbp} satisfies
+holds for arbitrary non-zero matrix $X$ of rank at most $r$. \end{defi} A linear operator $\A$ with a small $\delta_r$ roughly means that $\A$ is nearly an isometry when restricted onto all matrices with rank at most $r$.
+We cite stability results on the mBP, the mDS and the mLASSO, which are expressed in terms of the mRIC.
+Assume $X$ is of rank $r$ and $\hX$ is its estimate given by any of the three algorithms; then we have the following: \begin{enumerate} \item mBP\cite{candes2009lowrank}: Suppose that $\delta_{4r} < \sqrt{2}-1$ and $\|\w\|_2 \leq \varepsilon$.
+The solution to the mBP \eqref{mbp} satisfies